How do I know if I have pilonidal cyst disease?

 The diagnosis of pilonidal disease (pilonidal cysts), and other conditions

-The symptoms of pilonidal disease can very very greatly from one person to another.
+The symptoms of pilonidal disease can vary greatly from one person to another.
 But, I will describe the basic symptoms below.
-Note: there are links to some graphic photos of this condition.
+Note: throughout the text, there are links to some graphic photos of this condition.
 Only click on these if you want to see how this looks:

 - Chronic discomfort in the buttock crease area

-- Acute Pain with a lump (pilonidal abscess)
+- Acute Pain with a lump in the center or off to the side of the gluteal crease (pilonidal abscess)

 The visible signs are: